 List Achievements to Show Your Value

-Including descriptions of your work achievements is another great way of making your resume rise to the top of the pile.
+Including achievements in your resume is another great way of making your resume rise to the top of the pile.

 The accomplishments you list don’t have to be major awards, either.
 Think of positive results from actions you’ve taken at previous jobs, such as problems you’ve solved or something you improved or did exceptionally well.